Blackbullion privacy notice

 By publishing this Privacy Policy we aim to make it easy for our users, customers and the public to understand what data we collect and store, why we do so, how we receive and/or obtain that information, and the rights each individual has with respect to their data in our possession.

-We collect personal data online through our Sites.
-Individuals may access many parts of our Sites without providing any personal data.
+We collect personal data online through our Sites (e.g. thescholarshiphub.org.uk and futures.blackbullion.com) Individuals may access many parts of our Sites without providing any personal data.
 If you contact us, we may keep a record of that correspondence.
-If you choose to provide your personal data, such as your name, address, date of birth, telephone number or e-mail address, by entering into forms or data fields on our Sites and/or corresponding with us, we will collect and may use that personal data.
+If you choose to provide your personal data, such as your name, address, date of birth, telephone number or e-mail address, by entering into forms or data fields on our Sites and/or corresponding with us, we will collect and may use that personal data in accordance with data protection laws.

 Who this policy applies to